sipart/spring_lab/initial-lab/readme-page-15.md

 * In my case and at this time the EVE-NG server is in the Google Compute Platform (24 vCPUs, 90 GB memory for this lab) as you get $300 worth of credit you can use as you please for 12 months.
 Azure gives you $250 but limited machine types and only for the first 30 days and Amazon doesn't have machines that support nested virtulization - so no good for EVE-NG.

 * The mgmt.
 IP addressing is aligned with the Google Compute VPC subnet (10.132.0.0/20 is the europe-west1 region VPC in this case).
-Adjust the routing on the EVE-NG server to get SSH reachability from it to all the devices - 'ip route add 10.132.0.0/20 dev pnet0')